Restorable Shortest Path Tiebreaking for Edge-Faulty Graphs: Applications

 We can then plug these subset distance preservers into a standard application to additive spanners.
 We will black-box the relationship between subset preservers and additive spanners, so that it may be applied again when we give distributed constructions below.
 The following lemma is standard in the literature on spanners.

 \begin{lemma} Suppose that we can construct an $f$-FT $S \times S$ distance preserver on $g(n, \sigma, f)$ edges, for any set of $|S|=\sigma$ vertices in an $n$-vertex graph $G$.
-Then $G$ has an $f$-FT $+4$ additive spanner on $O(g(n, \sigma, f) + n^2 f/\sigma)$ edges. \end{lemma} \begin{proof} For simplicity, we will give a randomized construction where the error bound holds deterministically and the edge bound holds in expectation.
+Then $G$ has an $f$-FT $+4$ additive spanner on $O(g(n, \sigma, f) + nf + n^2 f/\sigma)$ edges. \end{lemma} \begin{proof} For simplicity, we will give a randomized construction where the error bound holds deterministically and the edge bound holds in expectation.
 Naturally, one can repeat the construction $O(\log n)$ times and select the sparsest output spanner to boost the edge bound to a high-probability guarantee.

 Let $C \subseteq V$ be a subset of $\sigma$ vertices, selected uniformly at random.
 Call the vertices in $C$ \emph{cluster centers}.
 For each vertex $v \in V$, if it has at least $f+1$ neighbors in $C$, then add an arbitrary $f+1$ edges connecting $v$ to vertices in $C$ to the spanner $H$, and we will say that $v$ is \emph{clustered}.
 Otherwise, if $v$ has $\le f$ neighbors in $C$, then add all edges incident to $v$ to the spanner, and we will say that $v$ is \emph{unclustered}.
-By a standard probabilistic analysis (omitted), each vertex contributes $O(f n/ \sigma)$ edges in expectation in this step, which gives the second term in our claimed edge bound.
 The second and final step in the construction is to add an $f$-FT subset distance preserver over the vertex set $C$ to the spanner $H$.

-This costs $g(n, \sigma, f)$ edges, which gives the first term in our claimed edge bound.
+\paragraph{Spanner Size.} By hypothesis, the subset distance preserver in the construction costs $g(n, \sigma, f)$ edges, which gives the first term in our claimed edge bound.
+Consider an arbitrary node $v$, and let us count the expected number of edges added due to $v$ in the first step of the construction.
+We add $O(f)$ edges per \emph{clustered} nodes, for $O(nf)$ edges in total, which gives the second term in our edge bound.

+We then analyze the edges added due to unclustered nodes; this part is a little more complicated, but still standard in the area (e.g., \cite{BKMP10}).
+Let $v$ be an arbitrary node, let $N(v)$ be its neighborhood, and suppose $\deg(v) \ge 2f$.
+Our goal is to bound the expected number of edges contributed by $v$ being unclustered, which is the quantity

+To compute this probability, we can imagine $\sigma$ sequential experiments, in which the next cluster center is randomly selected among the previously un-selected nodes.
+The experiment is ``successful'' if the cluster center is one of the $\Theta(\deg(v))$ unselected nodes in $N(v)$, or ``unsuccessful'' if it is one of the $\Theta(n)$ other unselected nodes.
+Thus each experiment succeeds with probability $\Theta(\deg(v)/n)$.
+By standard Chernoff bounds, the probability that $\le f$ experiments succeed is

+Thus the expected number of edges added due to $v$ unclustered is $O(nf/\sigma)$, and by unioning over the $n$ nodes in the graph, the total is $O(n^2 f/\sigma)$.